 Adult dosage (ages 18–64 years)

-- The typical starting dosage is 25 mg per day.
+- Typical starting dosage: 25 mg per day.

-- Your doctor will slowly increase your dosage to 100 mg per day.
-During the first 2 weeks, you should take it in evenly divided doses, usually once in the morning and once in the evening.
-This will lower your risk of nausea and upset stomach.
+- Dosage increases: Your doctor will slowly increase your dosage to 100 mg per day during the first 2 weeks.
+During this time, you should take your medication in divided doses with meals to reduce your risk of stomach upset.

-- The maximum dosage is 250 mg per day.
-You should take these doses at bedtime to lessen drowsiness during the day.
+- Maximum dosage: 250 mg per day.
+You should take the total daily dose at bedtime to lessen drowsiness during the day.

 Child dosage (ages 10–17 years)

-- The typical starting dosage is 25 mg per day.
+- Typical starting dosage: 25 mg per day.

-- Your doctor may slowly increase your child’s dosage to 100 mg per day or 3 mg/kg/day (whichever is less).
-During the first 2 weeks, your child should take it in evenly divided doses, usually once in the morning and once in the evening.
-This will lower their risk of nausea and upset stomach.
+- Dosage increases: Your doctor may slowly increase your child’s dosage to 100 mg per day or 3 mg/kg/day (whichever is less) during the first two weeks.
+During this time, you should take your medication in divided doses with meals to reduce your risk of stomach upset.

-- The maximum dosage is 200 mg per day or 3 mg/kg (whichever is less).
-Your child should take these doses at bedtime to lessen drowsiness during the day.
+- Maximum dosage: 200 mg per day or 3 mg/kg (whichever is less).
+Your child should take the total daily dose at bedtime to lessen drowsiness during the day.